 All of the members, innocent until proven guilty, would be given one chance to come clean before their records were examined, and if they did, they could walk out of the the front door with a three day head start and train ticket to Bakersfield and/or Stockton.

 After three days, a posse composed of Tommy Lee Jones, Arnold Schwarzenegger and Russell Crowe would be unleashed with the task of tracking them down and bringing them back where they would have to watch Gigli and The English Patient and Cats back to back as penitence.

-The guiltless would be praised on The Ellen Show and invited to the premier of Cube's new movie Good Friday and given free popcorn, diet soda and hot dogs.
+The guiltless would be praised on The Ellen Show and invited to the premier of Cube's new movie Good Friday and given free popcorn, a large refillable diet soda and four or five hot dogs.

 Colbert and Cuo...., Sorry, I mean the losers of the debate would have to take turns acting as Master of Ceremonies at Gobblers Knob in Punxsutawney, Pennsylvania every Groundhog's Day for the next ten years.
 Punxsutawney Phil would get first billing on the captions on all the souvenir pictures.